bruno-/fiber_scheduler/README.md

 Ruby 3 has
 [fiber scheduler hooks](https://docs.ruby-lang.org/en/master/Fiber/SchedulerInterface.html)
 that enable asynchronous programming.
-To make this work a "fiber scheduler class" is needed, **but Ruby does not provide a default one**.
+In order to make this work you need a "fiber scheduler class", **but Ruby does not provide a default one**.

 This gem aims to fill that void by providing a fiber scheduler class that makes a great default.
-It's easy to use, performant, and has a sensible feature set.
+It's easy to use, performant, and can be used with **just built-in Ruby methods**.

 `fiber_scheduler`'s killer feature 💣 is full compatibility with any other "fiber scheduler implementation", including the
 [async gem](https://github.com/socketry/async).
-Write code using `fiber_scheduler` and it works seamlessly with `async`, `bsync` or whatever hot `_sync` gem comes in the future.
+Write code using `fiber_scheduler` and it works seamlessly with `async`, `bsync` or whatever other `_sync` gem comes in the future.

 ### Installation